keymanapp/keyman/linux/help/about/welcome.md

 Keyman for Linux makes it possible to type in over 1,000 languages in any Linux application.

-Keyman for Linux also supports KMFL keyboards, so your existing KMFL keyboards will continue to work.

 [Click here](../start/) to get started.